 Further insight into the impact that debt is having on American households can be gleaned from additional questions asked in the survey.
 These questions probe the degree to which debt has affected the respondent's (a) family life, (b) job performance, and (c) health.
-Results from these questions will be reported on a monthly basis along with the Debt Stress Index so that changes in these critical life aspects for the U.S. population can be tracked over time.
+Results from these questions are reported on a monthly basis along with the Debt Stress Index so that changes in these critical life aspects for the U.S. population can be tracked over time.
 The numbers in the tables presented below represent averages for the three-month period ending in the month indicated in the column heading.

 These additional questions show that the problems created by debt for respondents' family life and job performance have also been increasing over the past few years since the base period of January 2006.
-The question about the impact on health has been added to the survey more recently.
-Its numbers, however, are striking, with approximately 26 percent of September 2009 respondents reporting that their health had been adversely impacted by debt (ranging from "somewhat affected" to "very much affected", i.e., the top three stress impact categories).
-The percent responding "very much affected" has almost doubled from a year ago.
+However, in October there was also a lessening of the stress reported in these categories.
+Whereas 30.3 percent of the sample fell in the top three problem categories for the impact on debt on family life in September 2009, in October that number had fallen to 24.3 percent.
+Likewise, in September 16.2 percent of the sample fell in the top three problem categories for the impact of debt on job performance; but by October, that number had fallen to 12.2 percent of the sample.

+The negative impact of debt on health also lessened last month.
+In September 2009, 25.7 percent of respondents in the sample reported a noticeable impact of debt on their health (i.e., in the top three problem categories).
+In October, that percentage was down to 21.9 percent of the sample.
+Although this improvement is welcome news, the numbers are still troubling.
 The health issues arising from debt stress have been explored in detail by Lavrakas and Tompson in the 2008 annual Associated Press poll, which showed that debt stress is positively associated with migraines, back problems, ulcers, heart problems, and other debilitating conditions.